BACK

 - Augusta

 Located on the banks of the Kennebec River, the capital of Maine offers many opportunities for homeowners and real estate investors.
 The city’s downtown has been the target of many revitalization efforts over the last decade.
-The median sale price in Augusta as of April 2024 is $285,000, up more than 8% since April of last year.
-Additionally, 60% of homes in Augusta are sold above list price, demonstrating strong demand for homes and a dynamic, competitive market.
+The median sale price in Augusta as of November 2025 is $246,000, down more than 15% since November of 2024.
+Additionally, 3% of homes sell below list price, showing signs of a slowing market in the state.

 - South Portland

-Redfin ranks South Portland, Maine, as “Most Competitive,” with homes selling in an average of just seven days.
-The median sale price in South Portland is equally high, at $505,000 as of April 2024.
+Redfin ranks South Portland, Maine, as “Very Competitive,” with homes selling in an average of just 28 days.
+The median sale price in South Portland is equally high, at $442,000 as of November 2025.
 The town is known and visited for the scenic Portland Harbor and the historic Greenbelt Walkway.
 It’s also a center of retail and industry in Maine.

 - Portland

-Portland, ME has emerged as one of the top luxury markets in the U.S. Homes here sell at a whopping median price of $712,750, making Portland home to countless high-end properties and luxury living.
+Portland, ME has emerged as one of the top luxury markets in the U.S. Homes here sell at a whopping median price of $660,000, making Portland home to countless high-end properties and luxury living in 2026.

 Situated in a coastal pocket in the Northeast, Portland’s proximity and easy transit to Boston makes it highly influenced by other areas of the New England economy.
 Its diverse industries make it a trade and culture hub in the Northeast as well.
 But homes in Portland sell in an average of nine days, so interested investors will need to act quickly to carve out space in this highly competitive market.